 As seasoned travelers, accommodations play a big role in making us happy during our trip.
-We usually stay in places that cost around $30 or $40 a night and look for something clean and simple, with hot water, but with a certain level of conveniences.
+We usually stay in places that cost around 30 or 40 USD a night and look for something clean and simple, with hot water, but with a certain level of conveniences.

-Koh Chang has a wide selection of accommodations from backpacker huts to high-end beach side resorts.
-All the really nice looking resorts we looked at online were going for $50 or more.
+Koh Chang has a wide selection of accommodations from backpacker huts to high-end beachside resorts.
+All the really nice looking resorts we looked at online were going for 50 USD or more.

 We were in for a big surprise when we stumbled across Nature Beach Resort during a leisurely ride around the island’s perimeter.
 We spotted some bungalows from the road and decided to take a look.
 Fifteen minutes later we had a key to our room for the next four nights.
 It turned out to be the best decision we could have made.